What is unlimited home insurance?

 Do I need unlimited home insurance?

 If you own a home that would cost an especially large amount of money to rebuild – perhaps it’s listed, very big or designed by a famous architect – unlimited home insurance could be worthwhile.

-Unlimited buildings insurance also means you won’t have to recalculate the amount of cover you need should you extend or improve your home.
+Unlimited buildings insurance also means you won’t have to recalculate the amount of cover you need if you extend or improve your home.
 However, you’ll still need to let your insurance provider know if you’re making significant changes to your home, including renovations, building additions and large maintenance projects.
 You could invalidate your cover if you don’t inform your provider.

 But before you splash out on an unlimited buildings insurance policy, shop around to see what cover is offered by standard buildings insurance policies – you could find one that meets your needs for less.

 Can I get unlimited contents insurance?

 Unlimited contents insurance is sometimes called ‘unlimited sum insured’.
-It means that, potentially, all your home contents are covered by the policy.
-However, make sure you understand what you’re buying as some policies will still contain limits on particular items.
+It means that potentially all your home contents are covered by the policy.
+But make sure you understand what you’re buying as some policies will still contain limits.
+For example, there will be a single item limit – the amount the policy will pay out for an individual item that’s not listed separately.

 Unlimited contents insurance is likely to cost you more than standard contents insurance, but it takes away the worry of being underinsured.
 If you’ve insured your possessions for less than their full value and you have to make a claim, you might not get the full pay-out.

 Just be aware that many insurance providers won’t offer unlimited contents insurance, so you may need to shop around to find one that does.